EIMadrigal/CS50/README.md

-My own works of Havard CS50's projects, only some hard ones.
+My own works of Havard CS50's projects.
+For some hard ones, I'll explain it on my site: https://www.cnblogs.com/EIMadrigal